GLOBAL MARKETS-World shares near record levels as vaccines inject hope

 Recovery in earningshttps://tmsnrt.rs/3oLYFfL

-(Additional reporting by Imani Moise; Editing by Richard Chang, Christian Schmollinger and Emelia Sithole-Matarise For Reuters Live Markets blog on European and UK stock markets, please click on: LIVE/)
+(Additional reporting by Imani Moise; editing by Richard Chang, Christian Schmollinger, Emelia Sithole-Matarise, Larry King For Reuters Live Markets blog on European and UK stock markets, please click on: LIVE/)

 ((lawrence.white@thomsonreuters.com; +44 20 7513 5083; @ReutersLawrence))